Wondering about the exact date the One Piece

 * December 24: The first tankōbon volume is released in bookstores.
 The decision to compile the chapters into a collected volume so quickly—just five months after its debut—is a strong indicator of the publisher’s confidence in its commercial potential.

 This swift transition from weekly chapters to a collected volume confirmed that One Piece was more than just another series; it was an emerging hit.
-The early reception was overwhelmingly positive, laying the groundwork for the manga to become one of the best-selling and most beloved comics in history.
-The success of this first volume was the first major milestone in its path to market dominance.
+The early reception was overwhelmingly positive, laying the groundwork for the

-How Does One Piece’s Publication History Compare to Other Manga?
+How Does One Piece’s Publication History Compare to Other Manga ?

 One Piece holds the Guinness World Record for the most copies published for the same comic book series by a single author, with over 516 million sold globally.
 This remarkable achievement places it in a league of its own and showcases its unparalleled commercial success.
-While it is one of the longest-running manga, it is not the longest in terms of total volume count, yet its sales figures and consistent popularity are what truly set it apart from its peers.
+While it is one of the longest-running

-To put its incredible publication history into perspective, here is how One Piece compares to other manga on key metrics as of 2026:
+To put its incredible publication history into perspective, here is how One Piece compares to other

 | Feature / Record | One Piece | Context / Comparison |